ignite/cli/contributing.md

 ## Prioritizing issues with milestones

+Starport follows Git Flow for branch strategy <https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow>.

-* Each Starport release has a milestone, see <https://github.com/tendermint/starport/milestones>.
+- Each Starport release has a milestone, see <https://github.com/tendermint/starport/milestones>.

 - Issues in each milestone have a **priority/high**, **priority/medium**, or **priority/low** label.